timshannon/tech.townsourced.com/content/post/anatomy-of-a-go-web-app.md

 draft = false
 date = "2016-12-04T10:37:07-06:00"
 categories = ["Development"]
-tags = ["Go", "Web Development", "tutorial", "reference"] keywords = ["web development", "go", "golang", "backend development"]
+tags = ["Go", "Web Development", "tutorial", "reference", "Townsourced"] keywords = ["web development", "go", "golang", "backend development", "Townsourced"]
 +++

 When building a web application from scratch, there are a lot of decisions to make.
 The goal of this guide is to give